National Conference leader TS Wazir found dead in Delhi flat

 The police said they recovered the decomposed body of the former MLC from the third floor of the flat in Basai Darapur area after neighbours complained about a foul stench coming from the house.

-The police said the flat was rented by a man identified as Harpreet a few months ago, reported ANI.
+The police said the flat was rented by a man identified as Harpreet Singh a few months ago, reported ANI.

 They said the former MLC arrived in Delhi from Jammu on September 1 and was supposed to board a flight to Canada two days later.
 But he did not board the flight, the police said, adding that his family members were looking for him.